donottalk/drafts-documentation/actions/index.md

 Drafts ships with a default set of actions.
 There are also many ready-to-use actions which can installed from the [Action Directory]({{ site.baseurl }}/actions/actiondirectory).
 [Drafts Pro]({{ site.baseurl }}/draftspro) users can also create and edit actions.

+{% include doc-image.html src="/actions/action-list.png" %}

+Actions are accessed in the Action List, a panel to the right of the screen, which can be displayed by tapping the actions button or swiping to the left anywhere in the editor.
+To run an action, simply tap it.

-Each action consists of one or more action steps.
+Each action consists settings which control the display and behavior of the action, and one or more action steps which do the actual work.
 Details of available step types are below.

 ### Action Basics